open-telemetry/community/guides/contributor/donations.md

    will conduct due diligence to determine if the proposed donation can be effectively integrated into the OpenTelemetry project in a way that meets the quality, security, and privacy standards of the project without violating stable specification or OpenTelemetry Enhancement Proposals (OTEPs).
-   The TC will summarize their findings, and make a recommendation to either, conditionally or unconditionally, accept or reject the proposal, in a report which will be attached to the donation proposal issue.
+   The TC will summarize their findings, and make a recommendation to either accept or reject the proposal, conditionally or unconditionally, in a report which will be attached to the donation proposal issue.
 Writing the report may require meeting and discussing alternative technologies with different vendors in the community and can be a lengthy process.
 The TC member driving the report will post updates and time